Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Aerith and Bob: Another character with a less-than-usual name (although it's actually his nickname).

-- Ambiguous Disorder: The kid's nuttier than a squirrel turd.
+- Ambiguous Disorder: The kid's nuttier than a squirrel's acorn.
 Exactly what is wrong with him is unclear.

-- Ax-Crazy: Has shown to be mentally unstable at times, laughing manically and causing all kinds of mischief.
+- Ax-Crazy: Has shown to be mentally disturbed during the worst of times, laughing maniacally and causing all kinds of mischief.

 - Blackmail: Does this to Rhonda in "Curly's Girl", threatening to leak photos of her ruining her mother's mink coat if she doesn't fulfill her part of the agreement of pretending to be his girlfriend in exchange for getting the coat cleaned.